-The Jericho Way Day Resource Center administered by Depaul USA provides a wide range of services for the homeless or near homeless.
+The Jericho Way Day Resource Center administered by Depaul USA continues to provide a wide range of services for the homeless or at risk of homeless.
 Some of the services are case management; food; restrooms and shower services; retreat from the elements; transportation; housing referrals; job counseling and training; access to phone; computer and internet; identity document replacement; health care; laundry service; and mail services.